 I usually always have hummus in my fridge, it is somewhat of a staple in my home.
 Although it is more convenient to buy hummus, it is way cheaper and just as yummy to make your own.
-This hummus with roasted garlic has all the creamy and hearty feels you want in a bowl of hummus.
+This hummus with roasted garlic has all the creaminess and heartiness you want in a bowl of hummus.
 It also makes a way larger portion that most of the containers stores sell, so this garlic roasted hummus should last well into the week.
-Get swept up in the roasted garlic flavour as it is pure deliciousness when combined with the chickpeas.
+Get swept up in the roasted garlic flavour as it is absolutely delicious when combined with chickpeas, tahini, lemon and miso paste.

 Making your own hummus from scratch is so easy.
 It’s almost a joke how easy it is.
-Basically you add all your ingredients into a food processor, press on, and watch it form.
+Basically, you roast the garlic, then add all the ingredients into a food processor, blend until smooth, and watch it form.
 Maybe add a splash of water to thin the hummus.
 But otherwise, that is it.

 hummus with roasted garlic

 - 1-2 tsp avocado oil (to be drizzled on top)

 - 2-3 tbsp filtered water (to thin)

 - Preheat the oven to 400ºF.
 Begin by cutting off the tops of your garlic heads so that the top of the cloves are exposed.
 Leave on the paper that surrounds the garlic.
 Drizzle 1-2 tsp of oil on top of the exposed garlic and then wrap the garlic in aluminum foil.
 Place on a baking sheet (exposed tops facing up) and bake for 30-40 minutes, until garlic is soft.

 - Once the roasted garlic is done, set it aside to cool while you assemble the rest of the hummus ingredients.